3 min read

 • commits

-Not a lot of, right?
+Not a lot right?
 But surprisingly hard to get right.
 We've all been guilty of monster like the following:

 xkcd - as a project drags on, my git commit messages get less and less informative

-Whenever I find, I've created one such, I fall deep into the abyss of self-doubt.
-Especially when I can't make any sense of the energy & time that went into creating “IT”.
-This may be a big reason for why I am on the hunt for tricks and rituals which will help me avoid succumbing to the lazy-bones part of my nature that wants to skip tough parts.
-Namely, communicating and being descriptive & concise.
+Whenever I find, I've created one such I fall deep into the abyss of self-doubt.
+Especially when I can't make any sense of the energy & time that went into creating "IT".
+This may be a big reason for why I am on the hunt for tricks and rituals which will help me avoid succumbing to the lazy-bones part of my nature that wants to skip tough parts - namely communicating and being descriptive & concise.

 from https://blog.mocoso.co.uk/talks/2015/01/12/telling-stories-through-your-commits/